 HDMI (High Definition Multimedia Interface)

-High Definition Multimedia Interface, abbreviated HDMI, cables are among the most common video cables used today.
-You will find these cables used for most cable boxes, televisions, DVRs, computers, monitors, and BluRay Players.
+High Definition Multimedia Interface, abbreviated HDMI, cables are among today's most common video cables.
+These cables are used for most cable boxes, televisions, DVRs, computers, monitors, and Blu-ray Players.
 They are identified by a long flat side on the top of the head with two indented corners leading to a shorter flat bottom.
 HDMI cables can come in several sizes, though the smaller sizes are often only found on portable devices such as Cameras or Tablets.
 These are often referred to as Mini HDMI or Micro HDMI.
-HDMI Mini will be the same size as a standard HDMI but much thinner, while the Micro HDMI will look will be both thinner and smaller than a standard HDMI.
+HDMI Mini will be the same size as a standard HDMI but much thinner, while the Micro HDMI will look thinner and smaller than a standard HDMI.

-Displayport cables are a newer form of video cable that are most often used by Apple and high end Graphics Cards.
-We most commonly see these on iMacs, graphic cards, laptops, and computer monitors.
-Displayport comes in two varieties, standard and Mini.
-The standard Displayport will look very similar to an HDMI head, however only one of it's corner will be indented.
-A Mini Displayport Head will look like a smaller square with two indented corners.
-We are more likely to see Mini Displayport cables on modern iMacs sometimes called Thuderbolt cables by Apple.
-Although it is not very common some of the older iMac devices did use a port called Mini DVI.
-This port is not seen on any current Apple products and has been slated of obsolescence, meaning that no future Apple products will use this port.
+DisplayPort cables are a newer form of video cable that Apple and high-end Graphics Cards most often use.
+We most commonly see these iMacs, graphic cards, laptops, and computer monitors.
+DisplayPort comes in two varieties, standard and Mini.
+The standard DisplayPort will look very similar to an HDMI head, however only one of it’s corner will be indented.
+A Mini DisplayPort Head will look like a smaller square with two indented corners.
+We are more likely to see Mini DisplayPort cables on modern iMacs, sometimes called Thunderbolt cables by Apple.
+Although it is not very common, some of the older iMac devices use a Mini DVI port.
+This port is not seen on any current Apple products and has been slated for obsolescence, meaning that no future Apple products will use this port.

 DVI (Digital Visual Interface)

-Digital Visual Interface, abbreviated DVI, is a common video connector used in many computer monitors, televisions, laptops and graphics cards.
+Digital Visual Interface, abbreviated DVI, is a common video connector used in many computer monitors, televisions, laptops, and graphics cards.
 It is often described as a trapezoid with numerous pins and is often accompanied by a screw on each side of the connector head.
-DVI is a little older than HDMI or Displayport and comes in several forms.
-While all of DVI's forms look similar, the amount of pins will often tell us just what kind of DVI cable we are using.
+DVI is a little older than HDMI or DisplayPort and has several forms.
+While all DVI forms look similar, the amount of pins will often tell us just what kind of DVI cable we are using.
 Now, something to keep in mind with DVI is that it is used for both Digital and Analog video.
-These are considered DVI-A (Analog) and DVI-D (Digital), though we often also see DVI-I (Integrated) which is capable of doing either Digital or Analog signal.
-On a final note, DVI can be either single or dual link.
+These are considered DVI-A (Analog) and DVI-D (Digital), though we often also see DVI-I (Integrated), which is capable of doing either Digital or Analog signals.
+On a final note, DVI can be either a single or dual link.
 This will determine how much data the cable is able to push through and define what resolutions that DVI cable or port will be able to output.

 VGA (Video Graphics Array)